-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 There was an earsplitting crack as the Bonanza collided with three giant Alberta spruces.
 The trees severed both wings, whipping the plane around.
 Tony saw the engine hurtle away first, then the propeller.
 The spruces, 150 feet tall, snapped like toothpicks.
 Glass, plastic, and metal sprayed everywhere.
 Suspended for a moment in the treetops, the fuselage tipped, then careened down through the branches and slammed nose-first into the snow.

 Brian screamed, but no one heard him; his parents were both unconscious.
-The plane plowed through seven feet of snow, carving a deep groove in the powder.
+The plane plowed through 7 feet of snow, carving a deep groove in the powder.
 Just yards shy of a hundred-foot drop, it collided with the base of a spruce and came to a halt.
 A nearby tree fell, crushing the roof.

 Tony woke to the sound of Brian shouting.
 His eyes were sticky with blood, and he could feel his heartbeat in the gash on his forehead.
 He saw a gaping hole where the front of the plane used to be.
 Charlene was passed out, barely breathing—half her face shredded.
 Wind whistled through the cockpit, blowing snow into her hair.